cose-wg/draft-ietf-cose-falcon/draft-ietf-cose-falcon.md

 This document specifies JSON Object Signing and Encryption (JOSE) and CBOR Object Signing and Encryption (COSE) serializations for FFT (fast-Fourier transform) over NTRU-Lattice-Based Digital Signature Algorithm (FN-DSA), a Post-Quantum Cryptography (PQC) digital signature scheme defined in US NIST FIPS 206 (expected to be published in late 2026 early 2027).

+It does not define new cryptographic primitives; rather, it specifies how existing FN-DSA mechanisms are serialized for use in JOSE and COSE.
+This document registers signature algorithms for JOSE and COSE, specifically `FN-DSA-512` and `FN-DSA-1024`.

 --- middle